Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: Results

-To map the leptogenesis-compatible region, we scan over $c_{e,\nu,N}^{ij}$ and $v_\phi$, selecting points that yield $1.5\times10^{-10} \leq Y_L^{\infty} \leq 1.7\times10^{-10}$.
+To map the leptogenesis-compatible region, we scan over $c_{e,\nu,N}^{ij}$ and $v_\phi$, selecting points that yield $1.5\times10^{-10} \leq Y_{\Delta L}^{\infty} \leq 1.7\times10^{-10}$.
 For each point, we report the associated $\chi^2$ value quantifying agreement with lepton masses, mixing angles, and oscillation data.
 The result is shown in Fig.~\ref{fig:scan} in the $v_\phi$--$M_{N_2}$ plane.
-The color bar, $|M_{N_3}-M_{N_2}|/M_{N_2}$, indicates the required RHN mass degeneracy.
-Fourteen benchmark points are displayed, with marker shapes denoting different $\chi^2$ ranges.
+The color bar, $\Delta M/M_{N_2}$ where $\Delta M\equiv |M_{N_2}-M_{N_3}|$, indicates the required RHN mass degeneracy.
+Thirteen benchmark points are displayed, with marker shapes denoting different $\chi^2$ ranges, demonstrating that successful DM production and leptogenesis can be simultaneously realized over a reasonably broad region of parameter space.
 The corresponding FN coefficients are listed in Table~\ref{tab:scan_fit} of Appendix~\ref{app:Clep_freezein}.